duysolo/nest-pennant/README.md

 # NestJS Pennant

-### A sleek and lightweight feature flag package exclusively designed for NestJS
+### A simple and light-weight feature flag package exclusively designed for NestJS
 - This purpose-built tool eliminates unnecessary complexity
 - allowing you to seamlessly roll out new application features with confidence
 - conduct A/B testing for interface designs